Selling a Food & Beverage Business in Milan

 Capital & Debt

 Debt appetite depends on cash conversion, export resilience, inventory quality, and how family shareholder arrangements affect certainty.
-Inventory, seasonal purchasing, capex, and retailer payment terms influence debt capacity and the working capital mechanism at completion.
+Seasonal inventory, commodity exposure, retailer payment terms, trade-spend accruals, cold-chain needs, equipment finance, capex, recall reserves, and product-liability insurance influence debt capacity and the working capital mechanism at completion.

 What Buyers Will Test

 Buyers will expect the Milan story to be supported by Food & Beverage data.
 For Food & Beverage in Milan, diligence should be prepared around Milan revenue quality, Food & Beverage customer retention, local management continuity, Food & Beverage contract transferability, Milan operating risks, and the sector-specific issues that drive value.
-Food safety certification, supplier traceability, retailer contracts, recall history, and production capacity should be well documented before diligence.
+Food safety certifications, audits, allergen controls, product claims support, supplier approval, lot traceability, recall logs, co-packer terms, cold-chain requirements, shelf-life data, retailer deductions, production capacity, and capex plans should be well documented before diligence.

 Preparation Priorities